SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Experiments

 \paragraph{Competing methods} We compare our method against recent language-guided 3D Gaussian Splatting approaches: Dr. Splat~\cite{drsplat} and ReferSplat~\cite{refersplat}.
 Dr. Splat lifts multi-view CLIP~\cite{clip} image embeddings into the 3D Gaussian space for language-based querying.
 We optimize the model following the original paper's settings.
 ReferSplat~\cite{refersplat} optimizes 3D Gaussians using fine-grained textual expressions for referring understanding.
-As ReferSplat relies on paired textual annotations for supervision but lacks an official automatic data generation pipeline, we manually construct the required training data by generating textual descriptions for object masks with foundation models~\cite{yuan2024osprey, sam}.
+Because ReferSplat requires paired textual annotations for supervision but lacks an official automated data generation pipeline, we manually constructed the necessary training data by using foundation models~\cite{yuan2024osprey,sam} to generate textual descriptions for the object masks.

-\paragraph{Settings} We measure the 3D mean Intersection over Union (3D mIoU) between the activated Gaussians and the ground-truth Gaussians.
+\paragraph{Settings} We measure the 3D mean Intersection over Union (3D mIoU) between the activated Gaussians and the ground-truth (GT) Gaussians.
 Since the scene is represented by Gaussians, we compute the mIoU based on the volumetric overlap induced by the Gaussian scales and opacities, following~\cite{drsplat}.

+For 3D object localization, we distill the instance segmentation GT from ScanRefer~\cite{chen2020scanrefer} and Multi3DRefer~\cite{zhang2023multi3drefer} onto the 3DGS.
+For 3D referring segmentation, we manually annotate the target instance corresponding to each query, as existing benchmarks lack grounding annotations for question-form queries.

-Because no fine-grained object localization ground truth exists, we manually annotate the specific target instances and construct question sets.
-The ground-truth 3D Gaussian labels are generated by computing the Mahalanobis distance between the ground-truth point clouds from the dateset~\cite{dai2017scannet} and 3D Gaussians, following the procedure in~\cite{drsplat}.
-Given a question, each model identifies the corresponding activations over all 3D Gaussians in the scene.
-A higher mIoU indicates better localization accuracy, meaning that the activated Gaussians more precisely align with the target region referenced by the question.
-For details of our dataset construction, please refer to the supplementary material.
+The ground-truth 3D Gaussian labels are distilled by computing the Mahalanobis distance between the ground-truth point clouds from the dateset~\cite{dai2017scannet} and 3D Gaussians, following the procedure in~\cite{drsplat}.
+Given a user query (sentence or question), each model identifies the corresponding activations over all 3D Gaussians in the scene.
+A higher mIoU indicates better grounding accuracy, meaning that the activated Gaussians more precisely align with the target region referenced by the user query.
+For details of our evaluation dataset construction, please refer to the supplementary material.